stefek99/wings-integration/tutorial/readme.md

 You can find the [whole file here](https://github.com/stefek99/wings-integration/blob/master/tutorial/full-tutorial.sol).

+### After forecasting and crowdsale is finished

+Forecasting happens before the crowdsale.

+After the forecasting finishes, you have up to 45 days to start the crowdsale.

+#### Paying rewards to forecasters

+Best practice is to release tokens within a reasonable time after finished crowdsale.
+The first estimate that came to my mind is "withing two weeks" but don't quote me on that.

+Note that WINGS have no power over the owners of the ICO.
+At the same time we are aware that someone withdrawing their commitment would commit reputational suicide and it is unlikely to happen.

 ### Summary

 We deployed our ICO contract that implements `ICrowdsaleProcessor.sol` and therefore making it compatible with WINGS DAO.